dazedanon/DazedMTLTool/README.md

 1. Navigate to the game folder (where game.exe is).
 2. Shift + Right Click and select "Open in Code".
 3. Press `CTRL+SHIFT+X` and type `JSON formatter`.
 I recommend the one by Clemens Peters, but choose whichever works.
+4. Again Press `CTRL+SHIFT+X` and type `Workspace Formatter` and install that as well.
-4. Navigate to the `www` folder and right-click `data`.
+5. Navigate to the `www` folder and right-click `data`.
 Then click `Format`.
 This will format all the files and make them look pretty for editing.

    <img src="screens/format.png" alt="vscode" width=200>